OSLL/dt-automatic-charging/README.md

 ## And run it with the command:

 `dts duckiebot keyboard_control <autobot name>`

+## After cloning this repository, you need to build the project with the command:

+`dts devel build -f -H <autobot name> && dts devel run -f -H <autobot name>`

 ## When all nodes (responsible for parking, charging status and joystick) are running, you can start the parking process